kpondaugusto/DAVLL/README.md

 There are 4 folders. r1-a3 is the first resonance where the axis is defined as 3deg. r1-a93 is the first resonance where the axis is defined as 93deg. r2-a3 is the second resonance where the axis is defined as 3deg. r2-a93 is the second resonance where the axis is defined as 93deg.

+The graphs that are changes in alpha have a constant phi where phi is along the axis.
+The graphs that are changes in phi have a constant alpha=43deg.

 Parameters: